Ma2terB1ast3r/COS10005/README.md

 # Swinburne - COS10005 Web Development

 All the labs I completed for COS10005 Web Development at Swinburne.
-I've made some minor changes to the original files to remove any personal information.
+I've made some minor changes to the original files to remove any personal information and some images.

 ## Labs